 Are you considering getting a pool but have no idea how to clean one?
-Don’t worry, with a bit of information maintaining your pool’s water quality is an absolute breeze.
+Pool chemistry is extremely important for every pool owner.
+Don’t worry; with some information, maintaining your pool’s water quality is an absolute breeze.

-First, let’s talk about what filtration equipment you’re going to need.
-These do no replace pool cleaning chemicals but are a great supplement to them.
+First, let’s talk about what filtration equipment you will need.
+These do not replace pool cleaning chemicals but are a great supplement.

 All the pools we build come complete with the filtration equipment you need to get the debris out of your pool.
-We also provide optional extras such as robotic cleaners at discounted rates for our fantastic customers.
-By getting these through us you can save tons of money on expensive products.
+We also provide optional extras such as robotic cleaners and self-cleaning pools at discounted rates for our fantastic customers.
+You can save tons of money on expensive products by getting these through us.

-The first thing you will need to start doing for pool maintenance is sanitising your water to make it completely safe for you and your family to swim in.
+The first thing you will need to start doing for outdoor pool maintenance is sanitising your water to make it entirely safe for you and your family to swim in.
 This ensures that you will not pick up any nasty bugs that may have gotten into the water.

-Here’s what you can use to sanitise pool water:
+Here’s what you can use to sanitise and disinfect pools:

 That’s right, salt!
-Chlorine is the most common thing you will use to sanitise pool water and you don’t necessarily need anything else.
-However, you can use a salt chlorine generator to turn regular salt into chlorine which many people like to do because salt is cheap and easy to purchase.
+Chlorine is the most common thing you will use to sanitise swimming pool water, and you don’t necessarily need anything else.
+However, you can use a salt-chlorine generator to turn regular salt into chlorine which many people like because salt is cheap and easy to purchase.

-You can use a mineral system to add copper and silver minerals into your pool’s water.
-These minerals do indeed sanitise water but they do it much more slowly than chlorine does.
+You can use a mineral system to add copper and silver minerals to your swimming pools water.
+These minerals sanitise water but do it much more slowly than chlorine.

-You will still need to use small amounts of chlorine along with the minerals to ensure full sanitisation.
-That’s why it’s not a full replacement to chlorine but it means that you can use a lot less of it.
+To ensure complete sanitisation, you will still need to use small amounts of chlorine and minerals.
+That’s why it’s not a total replacement for chlorine, but it means that you can use a lot less of it.